NazmusSayad/chat-room-22/README.md

 <b>What you need to do:</b>

-- Have no "theme" attribute when loaded unless user has a value in the local storage
+- Have no "theme" attribute when loaded untill user has a value in the local storage
 - When clicked on the toggler, check

 ```javascript